ikrasovytskyi/owox-data-marts-v1/packages/connectors/src/Sources/MicrosoftAds/CREDENTIALS.md

 - **Client Secret**
 - **Refresh Token**

-These credentials are required to connect to the Bing Ads source and begin importing your advertising data.
+These credentials are required to connect to the Microsoft Ads source and begin importing your advertising data.